 Helping Britain Recover

-As we emerge from the COVID-19 pandemic, our aim in 2021 has been to Help Britain Recover – focusing on five areas where we can make the most difference.
+Our aim in 2021 was to Help Britain Recover after the pandemic – focusing on five areas where we could make the most difference.